UniAVGen: Unified Audio and Video Generation with Asymmetric Cross-Modal Interactions: Method

 \textbf{Dynamic mask prediction.} We introduce a lightweight auxiliary mask-prediction head operating on video features $H^{v_l}$ within each interaction layer $l$ of the denoising network.
 This head applies layer normalization~\cite{ba2016layer}, a learned affine transformation~\cite{park2019aln}, a linear projection, and sigmoid activation to generate a soft mask $M^l \in (0, 1)^{T \times N_v}$:

 where $\odot$ is the element-wise product.
-To ensure the predicted mask provides a human-aware guide for interaction, we supervise it not only via the final denoising loss but also with an additional mask loss $ \lambda^m\mathcal{L}^m = \lambda^m \sum_l \left\| M^l - M^{\text{gt}} \right\|^2$ using the ground-truth face mask $M^{\text{gt}}$~\cite{deng2020retinaface}.
+To ensure the predicted mask provides a human-aware guide for interaction, we supervise it not only via the final denoising loss but also with an mask loss $ \lambda^m\mathcal{L}^m = \lambda^m \sum_l \left\| M^l - M^{\text{gt}} \right\|^2$ using the ground-truth face mask $M^{\text{gt}}$~\cite{deng2020retinaface}.
 Meanwhile, to avoid over-constraining cross-modal interaction in later training stages, $\lambda^m$ gradually decays to 0 over time.
+More discussions are provided in \cref{sec:ab3}.

 \textbf{Mask-guided cross-modal interaction.} The predicted face mask $M^l$ refines cross-modal attention in our asymmetric aligners through two distinct mechanisms: \textbf{(1) A2V interaction:} We employ the mask for selective updates: